 Vacuum sealing gives the best protection for your meat, and minimizes the chance of any wastage.
 We use polyethylene vacuum-sealing bags, which are considered the most food-safe, non-offgassing, and fully-recyclable option.
 They also have the added benefit that you can sous-vide your meat, directly from frozen, right in the original packaging — our favourite method to cook the most perfect beef.

 There is no charge to have your beef cuts individually wrapped in butcher paper.
-To reflect the actual cost of materials and labour, we add an extra 50¢/lb for vacuum sealing.
+To reflect the actual cost of materials and labour, we add an extra 60¢/lb for vacuum sealing.
+The choice is yours, but our recommendation is to protect your investment with vacuum-sealed packaging.

 You’re also welcome to phone in your order by calling us toll-free: 1-800-439-3081 — and please call any time if you have questions!